LumoSQL/not-forking/doc/not-forking.md

 - `-k`CACHE\_DIRECTORY (or `--cache=CACHE\_DIRECTORY`)
-is a place used by the program to keep downloads and working copies; it must be either a new (missing or empty) directory or a directory created by a orevious run of the tool; default is `.cache/LumoSQL/not-fork` inside the user's home directory
+is a place used by the program to keep downloads and working copies; it must be either a new (missing or empty) directory or a directory created by a previous run of the tool; default is `.cache/LumoSQL/not-fork` inside the user's home directory
 - `-v`VERSION (or `--version=`VERSION) will retrieve the specified VERSION
 of the next NAME (this option must be repeated for each NAME, in the